Call for Sessions

 Maximum Number of Presenters: 4

-A Spotlight session is a panel presentation that should involve at least two, but no more than three presenters and a facilitator who will present thought-provoking questions to the panelists and coordinate presentations in addressing the session topic.
-Preference will be given to sessions that involve presenters who represent different projects, centers, and/or grant partners.
-Spotlight session proposals that focus solely on a general report out of a project’s or center’s activities will not be selected.
-Spotlight sessions should share proven strategies and lessons learned in accordance with the session criteria.
+A Spotlight session is a facilitated panel presentation designed to pose and answer thought-provoking questions that address proven practices and lessons.
+Preference will be given to proposals that involve presenters who represent different projects, centers, and/or grant partners.
+Spotlight session proposals that focus solely on a general report-out of a project or center’s activities will not be selected.
+Proposals should explain the overall context surrounding the anticipated panel discussion and identify the intended audience.
+Spotlight session proposals should also reflect the capacity to explore new ideas and questions as a means of making the session stimulating and meaningful for all participants.

 Synergy Session